“Oh my God, oh my God. If I die, I’m a legend. Oh my God, oh my God. If I die, I’m a legend.” — Drake, “Legend”

-Legacy comes from action — from doing things that make a difference and an impact.
-I’m not here to suggest you can’t build a legacy by doing the little things, but I suggest your legacy will be limited in doing so.
+Legacy comes from an action — from doing things that make a difference and an impact.
+I’m not here to suggest you can’t build a legacy by doing the little things, but I suggest your legacy will be limited to doing so.

 Your legacy can only reach millions if you impact millions.

 So how can you do that?

 Your legacy can only be remembered by the world if you impact the world.
 Your legacy can be as big or as small as you strive to make it.

 But, what you must realize is when all the lights are off — when you’ve said your last goodbyes and you’ve taken your last breaths — all the toys, cars, money and interests will disappear.